frankmullenger/appointments-module/README.md

 * First create a room and then a conference product in the appointments area of the CMS, you should see an 'Appointments' link in the top navigation

+* When creating a room you must enter a google calendar URL for that room.
+The URL should be in the format: http://www.google.com/calendar/feeds/ **First part of calendar ID here** %40group.calendar.google.com/private/full.
+If you are using a public google calendar swap private for public.

 * Use a currency that is supported by your DPS developer account when adding the price for the conference product, NZD is usually a safe currency to use